littleace19-bit/Cs418-project1/README.md

 A client-side task management web application styled as a mission board.
 Users can post new objectives, assign rank priorities (C-Rank, B-Rank, S-Rank), mark missions as complete, and delete them from the board.

 **Instructions for Running:**
-1. Clone the repository to your local Computer.
+1. Clone the repository to your terminal on a local Computer.
-2. Open `index.html` in any modern web browser.
+2. Open `index.html` from the project folder and it should load onto any web browser.
 3. No server installation or compilation is required.

 **Known Problems / Incomplete Features:**